Treatment options for anal cancer

 Treatment by stage

-Your treatment depends on how far your cancer has grown (the stage).
+Your treatment depends on the stage of the cancer.
 It also depends on where it is in your anus.

-If you are not suitable for a local resection, you have a combination of chemotherapy and radiotherapy (chemoradiotherapy).
+If you are not able to have a local resection, you may have chemoradiotherapy instead of surgery.

 Stage 4 cancer